englercj/harvest-engine/docs/schema_language_guide.md

     fixed @4 :float32[4] = [1, 2, 3, 4];
     data @5 :Blob = 0x"a1 40 33";

-    none @6 :void; // void cannot have a default value }
+    // void cannot have a default value, because it does not encode a value at all none @6 :void;

+    // None of the Any* types are allowed to have default values. any @7 :AnyPointer;
+    anyStruct @7 :AnyStruct;
+    anyList @7 :AnyList;
+}
 ```